opensafely/documentation/docs/pipelines.md

 	* select a many actions as you like by clicking the `Run` buttons
 	* any actions with dependencies will also be run, unless they have already been run
 	* dependencies can be viewed by clicking the `Needs` button
-	* you can force dependencies to be run by clicking `Force run dependencies`, even if those actions ave already been run
+	* you can force dependencies to be run by clicking `Force run dependencies`, even if those actions have already been run
 	* when you're ready, click `Submit`.

 The workspace is available at `https://jobs.opensafely.org/<WORKSPACE_NAME>/`.
 You can view the progress of these actions by click the `Logs` button from the workspace, or going to `https://jobs.opensafely.org/<WORKSPACE_NAME>/logs`.

 If the actions run successfully, the outputs will be created on the server.
-These will be in a different directory than if you had run locally.
+For security reasons, they will be in a different directory than if you had run locally.

 For those with Level 4 access:

-* outputs labelled `moderately_sensitive` in the `project.yaml` will be saved in `D:/Level4Files/workspaces/<NAME_OF_YOUR_WORKSPACE>`
+* For the TPP backend, outputs labelled `moderately_sensitive` in the `project.yaml` will be saved in `D:/Level4Files/workspaces/<NAME_OF_YOUR_WORKSPACE>`
 * outputs labelled `highly_sensitive` are not visible

+These outputs can be [reviewed on the server](workflow-check-disclosivity.md) and released via GitHub if they are deemed non-disclosive.

 For those with Level 3 access:

 * all outputs will be saved in `E:/high_privacy/workspaces/<WORKSPACE_NAME>`
 * there's also a directory called `metadata`, containing log files for each action e.g. generate_chorts.log, run_model.log

-These outputs can be reviewed on the server and released via GitHub if they are deemed non-disclosive.
-There are detailed reviewing guidelines for approved researchers.
+No data should ever be published from the Level 3 server.
+Access is only for permitted users, for the purpose of debugging problems in the secure environment.

 ## Running your code manually in the server

-This is only possible for people with level 3 access.
+This is only possible for people with Level 3 access.
 You'll want to refer to [instructions for interacting with OpenSAFELY via the secure server](https://github.com/opensafely/server-instructions/blob/master/docs/Server-side%20how-to.md) (in restricted access repo).

 The live environment is set up via a wrapper script; instead of `cohortextractor`, you should run `/e/bin/actionrunner.sh`.
 For example, to run `run_model` on the Level 3 server, against the `full` database, you'd type: